 COMP34711 Natural Language Processing syllabus 2021-2022

-The course unit will cover key linguistic and algorithmic foundations of natural language processing.
-It will explore the key challenges in representing, searching and retrieving written documents and processing speech.
-The course unit will consider both rule-based and machine/deep learning methods, and introduce key applications such as information retrieval, text classification, word sense disambiguation, speech synthesis and speech recognition.
+This course unit will cover the key linguistic and algorithmic foundations of natural language processing.
+It will explore the main challenges in representing, searching and retrieving written documents, representing word semantics, and processing and identifying patterns in speech.
+It will consider both rule-based methods and machine/deep learning methods, and introduce key applications such as text information retrieval, text classification, word sense disambiguation, speech synthesis and speech recognition.

-Weekly laboratories will be individual and group hands-on sessions for trying out new systems or techniques (with set tasks, known answers) and will be also used for preparation for course work.
-These will be used as surgeries to provide feedback on coursework and as an opportunity to ask questions about the set tasks with more open ended/specific discussions and feedback.
+Bi-weekly laboratories will be hands-on drop-in sessions for trying out new systems or techniques (with set tasks, known answers).
+These will be also used for preparation for course work, surgeries to provide feedback on coursework, and as an opportunity to ask questions about the set tasks with more open ended/specific discussions and feedback.

 - Practical classes & workshops (10 hours)

 On successful completion of this unit, a student will be able to:

 - Discuss the major challenges in processing large-scale, real-world natural language data.

 - Explain how the essential components of NLP systems are built, assessed and modified, including basic lexical and semantic processing approaches.

 - Explain and apply basic statistical approaches, machine/deep learning techniques in building NLP systems.

 - Discuss and suggest solutions for key NLP tasks and applications, including document indexing, search and classification, word sense disambiguation, speech synthesis and recognition.